-As part of the CPRIT funded project, Medicenna is pursuing development of MDNA57.
-The objective of the development is to further develop MDNA57 (a fully human version of MDNA55) designed to specifically target solid tumors that express the Type 2 IL4R.
+As part of the CPRIT funded project, Medicenna had initially been pursuing development of MDNA57 (a fully human version of MDNA55) designed to specifically target solid tumors that express the Type 2 IL4R.
 Being fully human, we expect MDNA57 to be less or non-immunogenic allowing multi-cycle systemic administration.
 Use of IL-4 or IL-13 Superkines, licensed from Stanford, as targeting domains may provide a higher degree of selectivity and therefore much better safety and efficacy profile.
+Development timelines for MDNA57 have yet to be established with priority allocated to MDNA55 and MDNA109.
+After review of the competitive activity within our industry, it became apparent that we should focus our non-CPRIT funds for our early stage assets to the development of MDNA109 rather than MDNA57 (as originally intended).
+As such, limited work has been done on MDNA57 to date.